idontwannarock/java-example/README.md

 # QA

-1. ide does not recognize source and test path
+1. why ide does not recognize source and test classpath

-a: mark src.main as sources root, test.main as sources root
+a: mark src/main as sources root, test/main as test sources root